& Visionary Recital

 Because of RE-VISION RADIO’s “sympathetic magic” (vibrations of musical tones produced as a result of similar vibrations at the same frequency) of playing off the Argument with the Song, the Orphic Essay-with-Soundtrack’s dialectical interplay of the musicality of the essay and the philosophy of the music means that the argument lends intellectual rigor to the song and, conversely, the song adds emotional lyricism to the argument.
 In other words (in the context of the TOWER OF SONG’s Sixties and post-Sixties song) music adds the raw energy of “rock” to the prose essay and, alternatively, the prose essay contributes philosophical ambience to the music.
 (Patti Smith knows exactly what the Gypsy Scholar means: “Three-cord rock merging with the power of the word.”)
 Thus, while the prose essay hermeneutically informs the music, the music ecstatically transcends the prose essay, giving it emotional heightening.
 To quote the Dionysian philosopher, Nietzsche, the prose essay is “energized and raised aloft, as it were, through the spirit of the music.”
 To put it simply: the discursive argument is supercharged by the lyrical song.
 And, then, when the listeners grok the meaning of the philosophical words and find themselves transported inside the TOWER OF SONG, they not only experience intellectual satisfaction but they can also dance to it!—dance to the words and ideas in ecstatic celebration: “Dancing in all its forms cannot be excluded from the curriculum of all noble education; dancing with the feet, with ideas, with words, and, need I add that one must also be able to dance with the pen?”
 “I do not know what the spirit of a philosopher could more wish to be than a good dancer.
 For the dance is his ideal, also his fine art, finally also the only kind of piety he knows, his ‘divine service.’”
 “And we should consider every day lost on which we have not danced at least once....”
 “At present I am light, now I fly, now I see myself below me, now a god dances through me.”
 (Nietzsche)

 RE-VISION RADIO’s Orphic Essay-with-Soundtrack attempts to overcome the dichotomy between the prose written word and the lyric of song.
 Given that RE-VISION RADIO posits a dialectical relationship between Argument & Song, this similarly means that Orphic Essay-with-Soundtrack seeks to overcome the dichotomy of the analysis of the song in critical “liner notes” (thoughtful signed essays on the artist by another party, often a sympathetic music journalist) versus its performance.
 Thus the Orphic Essay-with-Soundtrack (as an Orphic radio-text that is structured by Argument & Song) is designed to allow the listener to dialectically re-cognize the Argument in the Song (as was actively done in the past with the “message” lyrics of Sixties songs, and still done today with the “rhythm and rhyme” rap lyrics of Hip-Hop) and, conversely, to hear the Song in the Argument.
+As one rock critic has put it: “Not just into the music for the beat, but for the lyrics.”
 So completely would the Essay-with-Soundtrack mingle Argument & Song that at a certain point the listener can’t tell whether the song speaks for the essay or, conversely, the essay reads for the song.
 On another level, the argument’s ideas create a contemplative philosophical mood, which is then amplified by the song.
 On yet another level, the heightened ideas of the essay perform the song and, conversely, the deepened feeling of the song performs the essay.
 Can the Gypsy Scholar get a witness?
 “Don’t we know that all of this is a prelude to the song itself ... the song itself that dialectic performs?”
 (Socrates, Republic)

 RE-VISION RADIO, in practicing its own type of the Romantic “Arts & Sciences of the Imagination” [Blake], delights in remixing what the Romantics poetically combined—“high argument” & “deep song.” (“... the Mind, / My haunt, and the main region of my song.”
 [Wordsworth] Thus, RE-VISION RADIO’s Orphic Essay-with-Soundtrack, assaying back and forth—with seamless segues—between high academic culture (argument) and low pop-culture (song), takes its cue from the Romantic composer, Beethoven, who, it is said, “took great delight in juxtaposing the exalted and the commonplace," making his music “a union of sensuous and rational.” (“Music is the mediator between the spiritual and the sensual life.”)
 Because the Orphic Essay-with-Soundtrack utilizes folk-rock and rock music of pop-culture in order to bring together the Ivory Tower and that “tower down the track,” it looks back to the great American “Orphic Scholar,” Ralph Waldo Emerson, who dared to proclaim: “I embrace the common, I explore and sit at the feet of the familiar, the low.” (“At the same time, it became important ... to argue that popular culture representations were as potentially complex and worthy of interpretation as the ‘great’ canonical texts of European literature that were always being used to demonstrate the poverty of popular culture and of youth culture in general.” –Carla Freccero, Popular Culture.
 “The idea of changing culture is important to me, and it can only be done in a popular medium.” –Joss Whedon, screenwriter, director, producer, comic book writer, composer.)